How hormones affect women in training.

 In this post I am focussing on what happens during your monthly cycle.
 I encourage my female athletes, to track their cycle, to make them more aware of the hormonal changes that happen each month.
-You can use an app like Hormone Horoscope, or monthly info to keep tabs on where you are in your cycle.
+You can use an app like the Fitr woman app to keep tabs on where you are in your cycle.
+I am now using the coach app to help guide my athletes training and make it more effective.
 Even if you don’t use it to inform your training, I still feel it is a useful thing to be aware of.
 If you’re not convinced then have a read of this article.

 Let’s talk about it

 I’ve found that some women are keen to get in tune with their cycle, and others just don’t want to talk about it.
 The messages that we are given in the media are, that it shouldn’t stop us from doing anything.
 Periods are an inconvenience that we need to try and ignore or take pain relief for.
 Its great that we can carry on with our lives when we have a period.
 But we also need to be aware of the effect that our hormones will be having, so that we can better understand our motivation levels, and our training and nutrition needs.

 First let’s have a look at what happens every month in a menstruating female.